d-kozak/enticing/eql-compiler/src/main/resources/LANGUAGE_SPEC.md

 nertag:artist < lemma:influence < nertag:artist
 ```
 This query will work, but there is a catch.
-This query might return more snippets than we want, because we didn't specify that the two artist should be different people.
+This query might return irrelevant snippets, because we didn't specify that the two artist should be different.
 This where the global constraints come into play.
 The global constraint is a predicate which is separated from the query by the symbol ```&&```.
-The constraint consists of one or more equalities or inequalities connected using logical operators **and**,**or**, **nor** and parenthesis, if necessary.
+The constraint consists of one or more equalities and inequalities connected using logical operators **and**,**or**, **not** and parenthesis, if necessary.

 But before using global constraints we have to be able to identify parts of the query, right?